lempire123/Aurora-MultiSend/README.md

 _**How does the contract work?**_

-Allows the aurora foundation to register a number of addresses and the corresponding percentage of aurora tokens they are entitled to.
+The contract allows the aurora foundation to register a number of addresses and the corresponding percentage of aurora tokens they are entitled to.
 The foundation can then deposit aurora tokens into the contract, which will distribute them to the investors according to their share.